Hotei123/kaggle-child-mind-institute/readme.md

 TODO: delete the sections of this file that are not going to be published.
 TODO: finish the TFRecord writing and training

+### DVC Pipelines

+The data preparation and training are different for the cases of shallow and deep learning, because in the latter I have to use TFRecord files, and a different training code.
+That's why there are two DVC pipelines: one for shallow models and one for deep learning models.

+For running the DVC pipeline for shallow training, run `dvc repro dvc repro pipeline_steps_shallow/dvc.yaml`.
+For the case of the Keras (deep learning) training, run `dvc repro dvc repro pipeline_steps_shallow/dvc.yaml`.

 ### Metrics in each iteration:

 Metrics with only numerical variables: